laboskin/solaris/README.md

 [![build](https://github.com/solarisdb/solaris/actions/workflows/build.yaml/badge.svg)](https://github.com/solarisdb/solaris/actions/workflows/build.yaml) [![docker](https://github.com/solarisdb/solaris/actions/workflows/docker.yaml/badge.svg)](https://github.com/solarisdb/solaris/actions/workflows/docker.yaml) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/solarisdb/solaris/blob/main/LICENSE)

 # Solaris DB
-Solaris is a streaming database that facilitates the storage and retrieval of unstructured data records within streams, which are groups of ordered records.
-As a horizontally scalable cloud database, Solaris supports billions of streams storing petabytes of data, and enables efficient, low-latency operations.
+Solaris is a streaming database.
+It is simple and provides basic operations to work with streams of unstructured data records.
+Solaris excels in handling large amounts of data and operates at high speed.
+Born with horizontal scalability and simplicity in mind, Solaris offers the ability to work with billions of streams, petabytes of data, and gigabytes of throughput per second.

 __Highlights__
 * _Scalable storage capacity_.
 Solaris supports billions of streams with petabytes of data records that can be persisted in long-term cloud-storages as AWS S3.